Krish44/MyDocs/PyNotes-AdHoc.md

 * Python program to graphically display flow of jobs
  - graphviz for tree plotting
- -networkx package and matplotlib
+ - networkx package and matplotlib
  - Types of graphs afforded by networkx like shell, spring, circular etc

 * Autonomous car runs on neural network
   High Level Details